Felipe-ZC/food-truck-locator/README.md

 Please refer to their respective docs for installation support.

-Once you have python3 and pip3 working correctly on your system, run the following commands to install dependencies:
+Once you have python3 and pip3 working correctly on your system, run the following commands to clone this repo and install dependencies:
 ```
 git clone https://github.com/Felipe-ZC/food-truck-locator.git
 cd food-truck-locator/